KalvenDebig/ssc-brewery/README.md

 ## Cross-Site Request Forgery - CSRF

-* A Cross-Site Request Forgery (CSRF) attack is when a site tricks the user's web browser to send a requst to a cite where the user is authenticated
+* A Cross-Site Request Forgery (CSRF) attack is when a site tricks the user's web browser to send a request to a cite where the user is authenticated
 * CSRF attacks work because the browser is tricked into sending session cookies to the trusted site
-* Thus, the trusted site cannot distinguish the request is not fomr the authenticated user
+* Thus, the trusted site cannot distinguish the request is not form the authenticated user

 ## Synchronizer Token Pattern